 Consideration

-9.6 When calculating the consideration:
+9.7 When calculating the consideration, where:

-(a) where consideration is securities to be listed, the consideration will be the aggregate market value of those securities before the announcement of terms;
+(a) consideration to be settled is securities to be listed, the consideration will be the aggregate market value of those securities before the announcement of terms;

-(b) where consideration is cash, the consideration is the amount paid to the vendor/s.
-The JSE may include further amounts such as the discharge of any liabilities, whether actual or contingent, of the vendor/s as part of the transaction;
+(b) consideration to be settled is cash, the consideration is the amount paid to the vendor/s.
+The JSE may require the inclusion of further amounts such as the discharge of any liabilities, whether actual or contingent, of the vendor/s as part of the transaction;

-(c) if deferred consideration is payable, the consideration is the maximum possible consideration; and
+(c) a deferred consideration is payable, the consideration is the maximum possible consideration; and

-(d) the consideration for a new class of listed equity securities will be the issue price of such securities or, if no price is attributable thereto, the expected aggregate market value.
+(d) consideration to be settled through a new class of listed equity securities, the consideration will be the issue price of such securities or, if no price is attributable thereto, the expected aggregate market value.

 Indemnities and similar arrangements